 The Main Tips

 - Reading about healthy eating and asking people who “succeeded” how they managed helped a lot.

 - Re-learning and re-incorporating the habit of “Intuitive Eating”.

-- Listening to our body, our hunger and cessation of hunger – as babies naturally do that we may have lost.
+- Listening to our body, our hunger and cessation of hunger – as babies naturally do.
+An ability that we may have lost along the way.

 - For example, eating “when” the body needs to.
 Eating “what” the body needs.
 Eating “how much” the body needs.
 It is a “mindfulness” approach to eating.